Umeå: Climate

-Demography
+Demographics

 The population of Umeå has grown consistently since the 1960s, when the university was built.
 In part because of the university, the town has attracted many residents from outside of Sweden, as well as students from other regions of Sweden.

 As of 2015, 10.4% of the population in the municipality of Umeå were foreign-born.
 The largest national origin group is from Finland, followed by Iraq, Iran and Somalia.

 In April 2017, the Jewish association in Umeå closed after receiving multiple threats from neo-Nazis, allegedly associated with the Nordic Resistance Movement.

 Transportation

 The central bus stop Vasaplan in Umeå.

 The road infrastructure includes two European highways (E4 and E12) which pass the city.
+Umeå is located along the Blue Highway, which is an international tourist route from Mo i Rana, Norway to Pudozh, Russia via Finland.

 The local bus system is centred at Vasaplan in the city centre, and has multiple routes travelling throughout the city.
 About 4 km from the city centre is Umeå Airport.
 It is the 7th largest airport in Sweden by number of passengers, with 844,932 passengers in 2010.

 The Bothnia Line (Botniabanan) connects to Umeå from the south, it runs along the High Coast via Örnsköldsvik to Umeå.
 This railway was opened on 28 August 2010.
 The new railway line is 190 km long, containing 140 bridges and 25 km of tunnels.
 It provides Umeå with a fast train connection to Stockholm (6 1/2 hours).
 A new railway station, Umeå East Station, was built in connection to Norrland's University Hospital and Umeå University.

 The Wasaline ferry takes four hours to arrive in Vaasa, Finland.

-Umeå is located along the Blue Highway, which is an international tourist route from Mo i Rana, Norway to Pudozh, Russia via Finland.